Differences between 2-ply, 4-ply, and 6-ply cashmere

 6-ply cashmere:

-To be reserved for harsh winters or statement pieces.
+Reserved for harsh winters or statement pieces.
 Perfect for a knit coat or a cozy oversized sweater.

-8. Studio Cashmere8 expertise
+8. The Studio Cashmere8 expertise

 At Studio Cashmere8, we select exceptional cashmere, OEKO-TEX® certified, from ethical and responsible production.
-Our collections offer ultra-fine 2-ply pieces for summer and mid-season, as well as 4-ply and 6-ply models for winter.
+Our collections offer ultrafine 2-ply pieces for summer and mid-season, as well as 4-ply and 6-ply models for winter.

 Each garment is designed to last and complement your style through the seasons, combining quality, comfort, and durability.